 Clara Iglesias Keller is a postdoc researcher at the Leibniz Institute for Media Research | Hans-Bredow-Institut, where she conducts research on regulatory strategies of disinformation.
 She has already been a visiting researcher at the Institute from October 2019 to April 2020.

-She holds a Doctoral (2019) and a masters (2011) diploma in Public Law from the University of the State of Rio de Janeiro - UERJ (Brazil), having written her PhD thesis on regulatory legitimacy requirements of public policies towards internet based services.
-She also holds and L.LM in IT, Media and Communications Law from the London School of Economics and Political Science (2012).
+She completed her PhD (2019) and Master's degree (2011) in Public Law at the University of the State of Rio de Janeiro - UERJ (Brazil).
+Her dissertation focuses on legitimacy requirements of public policies towards internet-based services in IT, media and communication law.

-At FGV/RJ, she was senior researcher in the project "Supremo em Números" ("Supreme Court in numbers”), where she conduced empirical and theoretical research focused on the jurisprudence of Brazilian courts), aiming to promote legal knowledge and apply computer technologies to the processing of legal data.
-She has also served in the advisory board of the Brazilian Audiovisual Regulatory Agency - ANCINE and as legal counsel for media conglomerates and different law firms.
+At FGV/RJ, she was senior researcher in the project "Supremo em Números" ("Supreme Court in Numbers"), where she conducted empirical and theoretical research on the jurisprudence of Brazilian courts with the aim of promoting legal knowledge and applying computer technologies in the processing of legal data.
+She has also served on the advisory board of the Brazilian Audiovisual Regulatory Agency - ANCINE and as legal counsel for various media groups and law firms.

 Clara has writen several academic papers within her fields of research and is the author of the book “National Regulation of Internet-Based Services: Exception, Legitimacy and the Role of States” (originally written in Portuguese - “Regulação nacional de serviços na internet - exceção, legitimidade e o papel do Estado” -, LumenJuris 2019).